IepIweidieng/TJAPlayer3/tja.md

     * See <https://wikiwiki.jp/taiko-fumen/収録曲/その他/太鼓タワー3%28辛口%29>
   * *Proposal*: Restrict this behavior to `COURSE:Tower`.

-*Unspecified*: The behavior when a non-positive-duration bar drumroll note is formed, possibly from a drumroll-type note ended by a hit-type note (*e.g.*, `51` / `56` / `65` when the per-note beat duration <= 48th) or by using timing settings.
+*Unspecified*: The behavior when a non-positive-duration bar drumroll note is formed, possibly from a drumroll-type note ended by a hit-type note (*e.g.*, `51` / `56` / `65`, where the duration of the drumroll may be shortened as mentioned above) or by using timing settings.

 * In Taikosan, zero-duration bar drumroll notes can be created by using an isolated drumroll-type note symbol.
 However, they are not accepted and an error message is displayed. \
   ![Taikosan's Error Message for Zero-duration Bar Drumroll Note](https://i.imgur.com/MDdNzKX.png)